hellmarbecker/blog/_drafts/selective-bulk-upserts-in-apache-druid.markdown

   - filters are a kind of boolean prefix notation, they tell us which rows to _keep_
   - so here it is: not(and(network_key=gaggle, timestamp in \[interval\]))
 - #2: pulls in the new data
-  - logical complement of filter #1: and(network_key=gaggle, timestamp in \[interval\])
+  - logical complement of filter #1: and(network_key=gaggle, timestamp in \[interval\]) but cannot do this explicitly
+- schema matches but not quite

+#### Schema alignment: Timestamp definition

+#### Tuning configuration

-**Caveat:** The documentation mentions that
+The documentation mentions that

 > The secondary partitioning method determines the requisite number of concurrent worker tasks that run in parallel to complete ingestion with the Combining input source.
 Set this value in `maxNumConcurrentSubTasks` in `tuningConfig` based on the secondary partitioning method:
 >
 > - `range` or `single_dim` partitioning: greater than or equal to 1
 > - `hashed` or `dynamic` partitioning: greater than or equal to 2

-This advice is to be taken seriously.
-If you try to run with an insufficient number of subtasks you will get a highly misleading error message that looks like:
+**This advice is to be taken seriously.** If you try to run with an insufficient number of subtasks you will get a highly misleading error message that looks like:

 ```
 java.lang.UnsupportedOperationException: Implement this method properly if needsFormat() = true